a-hagar/LibraryCMS/README.md

    * Library Locations across Ontario with a list of members registered and the books available at the location
    * Authorization for admins to edit, add, or delete any information for visitors to view

+##Current Features
+- [x] Basic CRUD for members, locations, and books
+- [x] Using association to view a location's available books and registered members
+- [x] Image uploading for books and locations

 ##Issues to Fix
 - [x] Image upload
 - [ ] Authentication for APIs